usnpeepoo/cmss13-design-docs/xeno/shields.md

 Castes that have buff abilities that only buff themselves are not to recieve buff abilities that can buff other xenos.

+Shields, or buffs like them, exist to give xenos more durability and strength - basically to increase their survivability not in the form of a simple heal.
+It should be clear to players when this xeno is more durable, and should also not persist off the frontline or majorly interfere with how you fight a specific caste when they are applied.

+A "buff ability" is a replacement for shields, and is the name that is used to refer to any ability that can replace shields.

+Clarity stacks are limited effect stacks that let xenos resist minor stuns, can be seen on boxer warrior.
+These can be used as replacement buffs for shields

+Warden is a xeno that can provide, as one of its abilities, short-term buffs or heals. (not long term spam shields)

+Shaman is a xeno that can provide, as one of its abilities, short-term AOE buffs or AOE heals. (not long term shields for the entire hive such as in hijack)

+Warrior is a xeno that is hard to kill in a 1v1 and takes a frontliner / ambusher role with a preferably higher focus on frontlining.
+It is not a xeno that can easily stay far away from the main frontline without nearby weeds or assistance like lurker, it is not a xeno that can very easily disengage and run away like lurker.

 ## Specific changes (preliminary ideas)

 Shields to be removed from all but crusher, rav